Stacked Intelligent Metasurface for End-to-End OFDM System

 Recently, reconfigurable intelligent surfaces (RISs) have emerged as a pivotal technology capable of directly manipulating electromagnetic (EM) waves in the wave domain, thereby potentially offloading a substantial portion of the signal processing tasks traditionally handled by RF chains~\cite{9424177}.
 Building upon this concept, a novel antenna architecture has been proposed in which the RIS is directly integrated into the transceiver~\cite{9133266,9779086}.
 By precisely controlling the EM responses of the RIS elements, the transceiver can perform joint signal processing in both the digital and wave domains.
-This integrated architecture, referred to as holographic multiple-input multiple-output (HMIMO)~\cite{10819473}, effectively reduces the number of required RF chains and typically employs low-resolution digital-to-analog converters (DACs) and analog-to-digital converters (ADCs), thereby significantly lowering hardware costs and improving energy efficiency~\cite{10232975}.
+This integrated architecture, referred to as holographic MIMO (HMIMO)~\cite{10819473}, effectively reduces the number of required RF chains and typically employs low-resolution digital-to-analog converters (DACs) and analog-to-digital converters (ADCs), thereby significantly lowering hardware costs and improving energy efficiency~\cite{10232975}.

 However, due to the inherent single-layer structure of RISs, their flexibility in manipulating EM waves remains limited~\cite{10534211}.
 To further enhance wave-domain signal processing capabilities,~\cite{10158690,11014597} proposed HMIMO systems assisted by stacked intelligent metasurfaces (SIMs), which significantly outperform conventional massive MIMO systems and RIS-assisted HMIMO systems.
 Specifically, a SIM is a three-dimensional metasurface device that leverages cascaded multilayer metasurfaces to perform analog computing in the EM wave domain~\cite{liu2022programmable}.
 In practice, SIMs are typically integrated into the RF front end to adjust the amplitude and phase of the transmitted or received signals, thereby replacing the precoding (or combining) modules in traditional architectures and ultimately simplifying transceiver design~\cite{10515204}.